eclipse-emfcloud/modelhub/docs/guides/model-management-user-guide.md

 [back to top ↩︎](#contents)

-As JSON patch is only defined for JSON documents, it lacks specification pertaining to `undefined` values.
+As JSON patch is only defined for JSON documents; it lacks specification pertaining to `undefined` values.
 While [fast-json-patch has some capabilities to work around `undefined` values][fast-json-patch-undefined], sadly they are not sufficient out of the box.
-Its modification operations are handled according to the workaround, however the generated "test" operations will fail as they can't test for `undefined` values.
+Its modification operations are handled according to the work-around, however the generated "test" operations will fail as they can't test for `undefined` values.
 As a consequence, working with fast-json-patch directly might lead to non-applicable patches in case such `undefined` values are part of the used models.

 To avoid these problems, the user might only want to operate on and modify their models in a JSON compatible way.